hackclub/hackclub/english_style_guide.md

 # English Style Guidelines

-This is an English style guide that Hack Club documentation should follow to stay consistent in how we refer to common things.
+This is an English style guide that Hack Club workshops should follow to stay consistent in how we refer to common things.

 **Table of Contents**